 Sales Qualified Lead: contacts who have indicated through their actions that they are ready for direct sales to follow up.
-An example of a SQL is a contact who submits a question about your product through a contact form.
+An example of a SQL database tools is a contact who submits a question about your product through a contact form.

 Opportunity: contacts who are real sales opportunities.

 Evangelist: customers who advocate for your business and whose networks may be leveraged for further leads.